Traffic analysis: In computer security

 research showing that traffic-analysis allows adversaries to infer which nodes relay the anonymous streams.
 This reduces the anonymity provided by Tor.
 They have shown that otherwise unrelated streams can be linked back to the same initiator.

 Remailer systems can also be attacked via traffic analysis.
 If a message is observed going to a remailing server, and an identical-length (if now anonymized) message is seen exiting the server soon after, a traffic analyst may be able to (automatically) connect the sender with the ultimate receiver.
 Variations of remailer operations exist that can make traffic analysis less effective.

+Traffic analysis involves intercepting and scrutinizing cybersecurity threats to gather valuable insights about anonymous data flowing through the exit node.
+By using technique rooted in dark web crawling and specializing software, one can identify the specific characteristics of a client's network traffic within the dark web.